Brian Cox – Por Que Precisamos Dos Exploradores

 I think the Earth has got a strange property

-Eu acho que a Terra tem uma propriedade estranha
+Acho que a Terra tem uma propriedade estranha

 that the farther away you get from it,

-que quanto mais longe você estiver dele,
+que, quanto mais longe você se afasta dela,

 the more beautiful it seems.

-mais bonito parece.
+mais bela ela parece.

 But that is not the most distant or most famous picture of our planet.